SemanticComputing/person-name-finder/README.md

 Post requests support parameters in the url, header, and from a form.

 The application supports text mining for following parameters:
-* gender (using gender guessing service to statistically determine gender)
+* gender: using gender guessing service to statistically determine gender
-* date (extract dates that are related to a name, which are often lifespans or birth dates of a person)
+* date: extract dates that are related to a name, which are often lifespans or birth dates of a person
+* title: extracts possible titles situated in front of the full name, e.g., Presidentti Sauli Niinistö

 ### Enabling gender guessing

-Guess the gender of the name by adding url-parameter gender with a boolean value (true, 1, false, 0, etc.):
+Guess the gender of the name by adding url-parameter ```gender``` with a boolean value (true, 1, false, 0, etc.):

 ```
 http://nlp.ldf.fi/name-finder?text=Minna Susanna Claire Tamper&gender=True